 Case Study: The effectiveness of face masks in preventing the spread of COVID-19

-This is a prototype and case study of an ‘interactive meta-analysis’.
 The main aim is to showcase how an interactive meta-study could look like and thereby explore its potential to be used as a tool to improve evidence-based decision making.
 More on the concept of an interactive meta-study here.

-Like a normal Meta Study, this page aims to combine results from multiple studies on the same topic (in this case mask wearing to prevent the spread of COVID-19) to create one "overall" estimate.
+(in this case mask wearing to prevent the spread of COVID-19) to create one "overall" estimate.
 However, contrary to a traditional meta study you can choose what studies are included and what criteria they have to meet.
 Hover over the visualisation to get addtional explanations.

 A so-called 'fixed effects model' is probably the simplest version of calculating meta-estimates.
 It uses the 'inverse-variance method' to calculate the weighted average of the included studies as: